Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Play It Safe

-Now, Neon Tetras are very peaceful schooling fish.
-They are fairly calm and docile, and they have a light temperament too.
-They make for really good tank mates.
-Lots of people of course want to have more than 1 type of fish in a tank.
+Neon Tetras are peaceful schooling fish.
+Their disposition makes them popular choices for a community setup.
+Of course, lots of people want to have more than one type of fish in a tank.

 betta fish